 One injection.
-An entire season of knee pain relief.
+Three months of major knee pain relief is possible.
 Ask about the Z!

 Indication and Important Risk Information

 ZILRETTA® (triamcinolone acetonide extended-release injectable suspension) is an extended-release corticosteroid approved to manage osteoarthritis knee pain.
 The benefits and risks of repeat injections have not been demonstrated.

 Who should not receive ZILRETTA?